UPDATE AS OF NOVEMBER 14, 2019

 On August 31, 2017, a federal district judge struck down the Department of Labor (DOL)’s May 2016 change to the FLSA’s salary threshold for exempt employees.
-While employers are no longer required to meet the new salary threshold, UCI has implemented the change and has no plans, at this time, to reverse the change (see the page sections below for complete information.)
+While employers were no longer required to meet the new salary threshold, UCI implemented the change on December 1, 2016 (see the page sections below for complete information.)

 On May 18, 2016, the U.S. Department of Labor (DOL) announced a change to the Fair Labor Standards Act (FLSA) which, among other things, sets overtime regulations for U.S. workers.
 The change affects who is eligible for exemption from the overtime provisions of the Act (also known as “exempt employees”.)
 On December 1, 2016, the salary threshold for white-collar exemptions to the FLSA will increase from $455 per week to $913 per week.